cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ![USCPHYS](https://user-images.githubusercontent.com/62254347/117349003-bcf17900-ae5f-11eb-9f3b-d0ceb8e59e50.gif)
->We made this gif using our SKMC code, where the letters are subdomains assigned a lower diffusion rate.
+>We made this gif using our SKMC code, where the letters are subdomains assigned a slower diffusion rate.

 # PHYS516FINAL
 > We applied kinetic monte carlo (KMC) methods, for predicting the trajectories of freely diffusing particles in various heterogeneous media [1,2], to investigate several scenarios in biophysics.